 OECD Home › Investment › By Date

-This meeting will provide the opportunity to review and discuss implementation of the OECD Due Diligence Guidance and the ICGLR Regional Certification Mechanism.
-Issues pertinent to the tin, tantalum and tungsten (3Ts) and gold supply chains will be addressed during the three-day forum.
+This meeting will provide the opportunity to review and discuss implementation of the OECD Due Diligence Guidance, the ICGLR Regional Certification Mechanism, and other initiatives to enable responsible mineral supply chains.
+Issues pertinent to the tin, tantalum and tungsten (3Ts) and gold supply chains will be addressed during the Forum.

 Investors and companies need to understand what is expected of them in the specific environment in which they operate to be able to contribute most effectively to sustainable development and inclusive growth through responsible business conduct.
 This project examines the role of responsible business conduct in building healthy business environments in Central Asia and South Caucasus.

-English, PDF, 331kb
+English, PDF, 2,328kb

 The second in a series of country reports targeting the Central Asia and South Caucasus region, Responsible Business Conduct in Georgia provides concise and basic information to investors on the existing responsible business conduct expectations in Georgia.

 The National Treatment instrument stipulates that adhering countries shall accord to foreign-controlled enterprises on their territories treatment no less favourable than that accorded in like situations to domestic enterprises.

 This report examines Botswana's achievements in developing an open and transparent investment regime and its efforts to reduce restrictions on international investment.